loomnetwork/loom-sdk-documentation/docs/json-rpc-methods.md

 - `number`: `QUANTITY` - the block number. null when its pending block.
 - `hash`: `DATA`, 32 Bytes - hash of the block. null when its pending block.
-- `parentHash:`DATA`, 32 Bytes - hash of the parent block.
+- `parentHash`: DATA`, 32 Bytes - hash of the parent block.
-- `nonce`: `DATA`, 8 Bytes - hash of the generated proof-of-work. null when its pending block.
+- `logsBloom`: `DATA`, 256 Bytes - the bloom filter for the logs of the block. null when its pending block.
 - `timestamp`: `QUANTITY` - the unix timestamp for when the block was collated.
 - `transactions`: `Array` - Array of transaction objects, or 32 Bytes transaction hashes depending on the last given parameter.